 People who suffer from chronic stress are in a similar position where they’ve got a lot of pent-up “stuff” that needs to be dealt with.

 So deal with it.

 Some days you’re just pissed off and need something to do with it.
 If it interests you, take a boxing or kickboxing class.
 Try a martial arts class.
 You have so many options!

 Experiment until you find something that works and make it a priority.

 Don’t let anger live in your body.
 It will eat you alive.
 (See effects of elevated cortisol levels above for a reminder.)

 With sustained practice, you’ll find yourself less emotionally reactive and better able to cope with stress in your life.
-The old you will start to melt away to reveal a more blissful, chilled out version of yourself.
+The old you will melt away to reveal a more blissful, chilled-out version of yourself.

 The style of meditation does not matter.
 Choose something you’re comfortable with and commit to practicing it for a minimum of 10 minutes per day.

 5. Watch something to take your mind off of things.

 This isn’t useful for “punch the wall” kind of bad days, but it’s good for the moments that make you want to cry and wallow.
 It’s a way to hit the reset button.